Iqbal Bhatkal

-Iqbal Shahbandri, known as Iqbal Bhatkal, is the co-founder, ideologue, leader and wanted terrorist of the Indian Mujahideen, an Islamist terrorist group based in India.
+Iqbal Shahbandri (born 1970), known as Iqbal Bhatkal, is an Indian Islamist militant who is the co-founder, ideologue, leader and wanted terrorist of the Indian Mujahideen, an Islamist terrorist group based in India.
 He is the brother of another IM co-founder Riyaz Bhatkal, and is one of the Indian Mujahideen's three top commanders.
 Both him and his brother are currently based in Karachi, Pakistan.

 Early life

 Iqbal Bhatkal was born as Iqbal Shahbandri in the South Indian fishing town of the Bhatkal in the Uttara Kannada district of the state of Karnataka.
 His brother, Riyaz, was a bright student, but Iqbal was not.
 He attempted to get his diploma in Construction Technology eighteen times, but failed every time.
 Then Iqbal changed his field of study to Unani medicine, although his real interests were in religion.
 He took part in activities of the Islamic movement Tablighi Jamaat and listened to many lectures by Zakir Naik, a Muslim who founded the Islamic Research Foundation.
 These lectures seemed to have a deep impact of Iqbal and are said to have led him to violence.